bhaggerty/nstack-docs/quick_start/workflow.rst

 Building our workflow
 ---------------------

 Before we start our workflow, we need to build it in the cloud with NStack.
 We do this in the same way we build a Python module.
-We save our ``workflow.nml`` file and run:
+We save our ``module.nml`` file and run:

 .. code :: bash